The Impossible Astronaut: Casting

 In October 2010, it was announced that Mark Sheppard, who had appeared in other science fiction series including Battlestar Galactica, Firefly, Supernatural, and Warehouse 13, would make a guest appearance on Doctor Who.
 Sheppard described playing Canton as a "dream job," and said he wished to appear in another of Moffat's works, including Sherlock.
 Even though Sheppard is an English actor, it was his first appearance in a British-made television show.
 For the scene depicting the older Canton Delaware, the producers originally planned that Sheppard would appear older using makeup effects.
-However, Sheppard suggested instead that his father and actor, William Morgan Sheppard, play the role, a suggestion that was accepted.
+However, Sheppard suggested instead that his father, the actor William Morgan Sheppard, play the role, a suggestion that was accepted.

 American actor Stuart Milligan was cast as President Nixon, which he said he found exciting, having played other presidents in the past, including Dwight D. Eisenhower.
 Prosthetic pieces were applied on Milligan's cheeks, nose, and ears to make him resemble Nixon as much as possible.
 He also practiced how Nixon would speak, but initially found it difficult since he had to wear fake teeth.
 Milligan previously appeared in the animated Tenth Doctor special Dreamland as the voice of Colonel Stark.
-Chuk Iwuji, who played Carl, previously appeared in the Seventh Doctor audio drama A Thousand Tiny Wings, where he played Joshua Sembeke.
+Chukwudi Iwuji, who played Carl, previously appeared in the Seventh Doctor audio drama A Thousand Tiny Wings, where he played Joshua Sembeke.